 Analysts recommend these gene-editing stocks.

 Gene therapy and gene editing are on the cutting edge of modern biotechnology.
-Gene therapies are used to correct genetic abnormalities by introducing genetic material at a cellular level, and can often take the form of adding a functioning copy of a gene.
+Gene therapies are used to correct genetic abnormalities by introducing genetic material at a cellular level, and they can often take the form of adding a functioning copy of a gene.
 Gene editing takes the science to the next level, seeking to directly alter the genome itself as a therapeutic approach.
-Most gene-editing stocks have taken a big hit in recent months, but analysts at ResearchAndMarkets.com still expect the genome-editing market to grow 53.1% annually and reach $59.4 billion by 2027.
+Most gene-editing stocks have taken a big hit in 2022, but analysts at ResearchAndMarkets.com still expect the genome-editing market to grow 53.1% annually and reach $59.5 billion by 2027.
 Here are seven of the best gene-editing stocks to buy, according to Bank of America.

-CRISPR Therapeutics AG (ticker: CRSP)
+Crispr Therapeutics AG (ticker: CRSP)

 Beam Therapeutics Inc. (BEAM)

 Beam Therapeutics uses CRISPR technology to change single bases in the genome with a technique called base editing, which only breaks one strand of the DNA and may have higher cell survival rates.
 The company focuses on hemoglobinopathy and oncology indications but is also researching treatment for ocular and liver disease.
 Analyst Greg Harrison says Beam’s recent news that it is moving a treatment candidate called BEAM-102 into wave two of its sickle cell disease program is a positive step.
 Also significant is the company’s initiation of another treatment as a product candidate for a genetic disorder called alpha-1 antitrypsin deficiency.
 Harrison says the company’s unique platform can create significant value for investors over time.
 Bank of America has a “buy” rating and $74 price target for BEAM stock, which closed at $38.71 on Dec.
 29.